 - Salt.
 A pinch brings out the nuttiness of the almonds.

-Do you have to use almond flour (or almond meal) and almond extract?
+Do you have to make almond thumbprint cookies with almond flour (or almond meal) and almond extract?

-- For the classic thumbprint cookie we know and love, yes.
+- For the classic thumbprint cookies we know and love, yes.
 That’s how you get that almond flavor!

 Step 1.
 Preheat the oven to 350F.

 Step 2.
-In the bowl of a stand mixer, use the paddle blade attachment to combine all of the ingredients except the jam until it becomes a cohesive dough, about 1-3 minutes.
+In the bowl of a stand mixer, use the paddle attachment to combine all the ingredients except the jam until it becomes a cohesive dough, about 1-3 minutes.

 Step 3.
-Using a small cookie scoop OR a tablespoon measuring spoon, scoop the dough onto a baking sheet lined with a silpat mat.
+Using a small cookie scoop OR a tablespoon measuring spoon, scoop the dough onto a baking sheet lined with a silicone baking mat or parchment paper.

 Step 4.
 Wet your hands just a little bit and roll the dough into balls.
-Using a 1/2 teaspoon measuring spoon (tip: re-use the one you used to measure the almond extract!), make a small well in the middle of each cookie.
+Using a ½ teaspoon measuring spoon (tip: re-use the one you used to measure the almond extract!), make a small indent in the middle of each of the cookie dough balls.

 Step 6.
 Bake for 8-10 minutes, or until the edges are JUST slightly brown.

 Step 7.
-Let the cookies cool on the baking sheet for about 10 minutes before removing to a cooling sheet to cool completely.
+Let the cookies cool on the baking sheet for about 10 minutes before transferring them to a wire rack to cool completely.

 Step 8.
-Store the cookies at room temperature for one day, or covered in the refrigerator for up to 5 days.
+Store the jam thumbprint cookies at room temperature for one day or in an airtight container in the refrigerator for up to 1 week (you can buy containers locally at Walmart or have them shipped to you via Amazon).

 Do cookies with jam need to be refrigerated?